Ronnie434/smart-subscription-tracker/README.md

 - **Monthly Summary**: View total monthly costs and breakdown by category
 - **Renewal Reminders**: Get notified when subscriptions are about to renew
 - **Export Reports**: Export your subscription data as CSV files
+- **Statistics Dashboard**: Detailed analytics with category breakdown, spending insights, and renewal timeline
+- **Theme Customization**: Light, Dark, and Auto modes with system theme detection
+- **Onboarding**: Interactive tutorial for new users
+- **User Profiles**: Customizable avatars and account management
 - **Modern UI**: Clean, intuitive interface with smooth animations
 - **Haptic Feedback**: Enhanced user experience with haptic feedback

 ### Backend & Sync (NEW! 🎉)
 - **Cloud Storage**: Your data is securely stored in Supabase
-- **User Authentication**: Secure login with email/password or Google OAuth
+- **User Authentication**: Secure login with email/password authentication
 - **Multi-Device Sync**: Access your subscriptions from any device
 - **Data Isolation**: Each user's data is completely private and secure
-- **Offline Support**: Works offline, syncs when connection is restored
+- **Local Caching**: Data cached locally with cloud synchronization when online
 - **Real-time Updates**: Changes sync instantly across your devices

 ## Getting Started